00:40

 PAST RIDES

 Gone but not forgotten.
-2003 Silverado LSBought her new and she never let me down.
+2003 Silverado LS.
+Bought her new and she never let me down.
 Leather, towing pkg with heavy duty suspension.
 Had it repainted original colors after a minor fender bender.
-I replaced all of the light housings, took of all the badges and side cladding and added some GM OEM 20” Tahoe rims.
+I replaced all of the light housings, took off all the badges and side cladding and added some GM OEM 20” Tahoe rims and new Michelins.
 Then some bed rails, and painted the calipers “Chevy” gold.
 Loved and babied this truck!
 In March, I somewhat reluctantly traded her in on that new 2025 Silverado.

 2012 Grand Sport 3LT convertible.
 430hp, close-ratio 6 speed, magnetic ride control, Bose sound, nav system.
 Fun to drive.
 Only had 5K miles when I bought it in 2016.
 Still smelled new.
 Traded for the 2016 Z06 above January 2020.